Edb83/moose-juice/README.md

 **Responsive**

 Effort has been made to ensure the website displays well across all devices, using Bootstrap's grid system and various media queries.
+Extra care was taken to handle the potentially long list of purchases and rewards in the Account Dashboard by limiting the height of the tab and styling it with `overflow-y: auto`.

+**Accessible**

+Colours have been adjusted using Chrome's suggestions about visibility improvements.
+Similarly, aria-labels have been used consistently to improve the experience of all potential vapers.

 **Navbar**